 Preparing for a positive Q4 sprint could also help you end this difficult year with a real sense of personal accomplishment.
 Answer these three questions and put an action plan in place to achieve your most important goals and start laying the groundwork for 2021 financial goals as well.

-What are my top goals for the next 3 months?
+What are my top goals for the next three months?